Archistein/Car-Object-Detection/README.md

 # Car Object Detection with YOLOv5

-This repo contains implementation of car object detection task.
+This repo contains an implementation of the car object detection task.
 I used this [dataset](https://www.kaggle.com/datasets/sshikamaru/car-object-detection) to train YOLOv5 from scratch without pretraining.

 ## YOLOv5 architecture